menu

 Demographics

-The percentage of people in Texhoma who are college-educated is somewhat higher than the average US community of 21.84%: 26.69% of adults in Texhoma have at least a bachelor's degree.
+The education level of Texhoma citizens is substantially higher than the typical US community, as 31.36% of adults in Texhoma have at least a bachelor's degree.

-The per capita income in Texhoma in 2022 was $26,942, which is middle income relative to Oklahoma, and lower middle income relative to the rest of the US.
-This equates to an annual income of $107,768 for a family of four.
+The per capita income in Texhoma in 2022 was $30,448, which is upper middle income relative to Oklahoma, and lower middle income relative to the rest of the US.
+This equates to an annual income of $121,792 for a family of four.
 However, Texhoma contains both very wealthy and poor people as well.

 The most common language spoken in Texhoma is English.
 Other important languages spoken here include Spanish and Arabic.